alessandrobelli/NotionHook/readme.md

 # Notion Hook

-This action syncronize your Repository 4commits into a Notion Database.
+This action syncronize your Repository commits into a Notion Database.

 ## Setup